Bohr equation

 The Bohr equation, named after Danish physician Christian Bohr (1855–1911), describes the amount of physiological dead space in a person's lungs.
 This is given as a ratio of dead space to tidal volume.
 It differs from anatomical dead space as measured by Fowler's method as it includes alveolar dead space.

 Description

 The Bohr equation is used to quantify the ratio of physiological dead space to the total tidal volume, and gives an indication of the extent of wasted ventilation.
-The original formulation by Bohr, required measurement of the alveolar partial pressure PA.
+The original formulation by Bohr, required measurement of the alveolar partial pressure PA. $P_e \mathrm{CO}_2$ is the partial pressure of carbon dioxide in the expelled air.

+This equation is equivalent to mass balance:

 The modification by Enghoff replaced the mixed alveolar partial pressure of CO2 with the arterial partial pressure of that gas.

 The Bohr equation, with Enghoff's modification, is commonly stated as follows:

 Here $V_{d}$ is the volume of the exhale that arises from the physiological dead space of the lung and $V_{t}$ is the tidal volume;